Techtonica/curriculum/javascript/javascript-8-regex.md

 - Most online registration forms use RegEx to verify that the information entered is in the right format

 - Build/test tools match file names and extensions using regexes.
-For example, Jasmine uses regex to find test files ending in "spec.js".
+For example, Jest uses regex to find test files ending in "test.js".

 ### Objectives